qir-alliance/qat/docs/src/DeveloperGuide/LogicSeparation.md

 | `struct`       |             |

 On the CPU, `Qubit*` and `Result*` are treated as integers.
-This means that they should never be dereferenced nor nor should the "memory address" be written to.
+This means that they should never be dereferenced nor should the "memory address" be written to.

 ### Instructions and instruction classification